Fibromyalgia: Opioids

 The use of opioids is controversial.
 As of 2015, no opioid is approved for use in this condition by the FDA.
 A 2016 Cochrane review concluded that there is no good evidence to support or refute the suggestion that oxycodone, alone or in combination with naloxone, reduces pain in fibromyalgia.
 The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) in 2014 stated that there was a lack of evidence for opioids for most people.
-The Association of the Scientific Medical Societies in Germany in 2012 made no recommendation either for or against the use of weak opioids because of the limited amount of scientific research addressing their use in the treatment of FM.
+The Association of the Scientific Medical Societies in Germany in 2012 made no recommendation either for or against the use of weak opioids because of the limited amount of scientific research addressing their use in the treatment of fibromyalgia.
 They strongly advise against using strong opioids.
 The Canadian Pain Society in 2012 said that opioids, starting with a weak opioid like tramadol, can be tried but only for people with moderate to severe pain that is not well-controlled by non-opioid painkillers.
 They discourage the use of strong opioids and only recommend using them while they continue to provide improved pain and functioning.
 Healthcare providers should monitor people on opioids for ongoing effectiveness, side effects, and possible unwanted drug behaviors.

 A 2015 review found fair evidence to support tramadol use if other medications do not work.
 A 2018 review found little evidence to support the combination of paracetamol (acetaminophen) and tramadol over a single medication.
 Goldenberg et al suggest that tramadol works via its serotonin and norepinephrine reuptake inhibition, rather than via its action as a weak opioid receptor agonist.

-A large study of US people with fibromyalgia found that between 2005 and 2007 37.4% were prescribed short-acting opioids and 8.3% were prescribed long-acting opioids, with around 10% of those prescribed short-acting opioids using tramadol; and a 2011 Canadian study of 457 people with FM found 32% used opioids and two-thirds of those used strong opioids.
+A large study of US people with fibromyalgia found that between 2005 and 2007 37.4% were prescribed short-acting opioids and 8.3% were prescribed long-acting opioids, with around 10% of those prescribed short-acting opioids using tramadol; and a 2011 Canadian study of 457 people with fibromyalgia found 32% used opioids and two-thirds of those used strong opioids.

-Topical treatment
+Muscle relaxants

+In August 2025 the FDA approved cyclobenzaprine hydrochloride (produced under the brand name 'Tonmya') for use in fibromyalgia.
+Some trials had shown significant pain reduction although uncertainty remained on real world efficacy and scale of impact.

+The muscle relaxants cyclobenzaprine, carisoprodol with acetaminophen and caffeine, and tizanidine are sometimes used to treat fibromyalgia; however, as of 2015 they were not approved for this use in the United States.